Reach Out Today

 It is important to follow your healthcare provider’s instructions when taking muscle relaxers and to be mindful of their potential for addiction.
 If you are concerned about addiction or experiencing symptoms of dependence, reach out to your healthcare provider for support and resources.

-Finding Help for Substance Abuse
+Finding Help for Substance Abuse and Prescription Drug Abuse

 We offer medical drug detox programs overseen by addiction specialists trained in helping you detox from muscle relaxer abuse.
 Once detox is complete, our treatment center offers drug and alcohol treatment programs that include behavioral therapy depending on your needs.
 This treatment provides a foundation for a brighter future.
 We also offer sober living options, dual diagnosis, and holistic therapy in our Orange County, CA addiction recovery centers.
+Sleep disorders, such as insomnia, may also be addressed as part of our comprehensive addiction recovery programs.

 These include: